-There's nothing quite like the college experience, a time in life that's geared toward arming you with the resources and experience you need to have a successful career.
+There’s nothing quite like the college experience, a time in life that’s geared toward arming you with the resources and experience you need to have a successful career.
 And in a bit of good news for those hoping to land a job shortly after graduation, companies are hiring.
-In fact, based on a survey conducted by the National Association of Colleges and Employers at Michigan State University, businesses are likely to hire anywhere from 9 percent to 16 percent more in 2015 than they did last year.
+In fact, based on a survey conducted by the National Association of Colleges and Employers at Michigan State University, businesses are likely to hire anywhere from 9 percent to 16 percent more in 2015 than they did in 2014.

 Just about every job comes with a commute, so before you land a job, you’re going to want to have a car to get around in.
 And what better way to reward yourself for a job well done after graduating than with a new car?

 As you might expect, though, cars fresh off the showroom floor don’t come cheaply.
 Based on the latest data from vehicle valuation firm Kelley Blue Book, average transaction prices for all-new vehicles was $33,560 in April, up 2.6 percent from year-ago levels and 0.5 percent from March.

 When you combine this with the mounds of student debt you may be under, a new-car purchase may seem impossible.
 However, because you’re a recent graduate, you may be able to buy the vehicle you’ve always wanted – or at least close to it – at a fraction of the price for what you’d pay under normal circumstances.

 You name the auto brand – be it BMW, Audi, Chevrolet, Chrysler, and dozens of others – there’s a real good chance that dealerships are offering graduate dealer incentives for new cars.
 But in order to take advantage of them, you’ll need to have proof establishing that you are in fact a newly minted grad.

 Here are some of the things you’ll likely need: